About

 CDFA developed a strategic financing plan on behalf of Southeast Nebraska Development District (SENDD) to facilitate investment in the regional food system.
 The key outcome of the plan is to illustrate how traditional development finance tools can be used to support food and agriculture-related businesses, projects, and infrastructure, build capacity, and improve the overall food system through economic development.

-CDFA hosts regular convenings of CDFA’s Food Systems Finance Advisory Council (FSFAC) to establish a cohort within both the food and finance industries.
+CDFA hosted regular convenings of CDFA’s Food Systems Finance Advisory Council (FSFAC), establishing a cohort within both the food and finance industries.
 Members of FSFAC include:

 • Angel City Advisors